Quechee, Vermont

 Quechee is a census-designated place and one of five unincorporated villages in the town of Hartford, Windsor County, Vermont, United States.
-As of the 2010 census, the population of the CDP was 656.
+As of the 2020 census, Quechee had a population of 831.
 It is the site of Quechee Gorge on the Ottauquechee River and is also the home to the Quechee Lakes planned community, initiated in the late 1960s, which also brought to the community the small Quechee Lakes Ski Area in the 1970s.

 Quechee was known for a picturesque covered bridge at the site of the old Quechee mill, which now houses the Simon Pearce glass-blowing facility and restaurant.
 The bridge was severely damaged by flooding caused by Hurricane Irene in 2011.
 The bridge has since been rebuilt.

 Quechee has a small branch post office with zip code 05059.

 The region was historically inhabited by tribes of the Abenaki people; evidence exists of an ancient Abenaki village at the site of Quechee, in addition to more recent Abenaki settlements and activity throughout Hartford.